izakpavel/izakpavel.github.io/_posts/2024-06-21-particle-effects-with-SwiftUI-Canvas.md

 </center>

-## “Art“ time

-From the theory point of view, I have presented here all the typical steps I go through when creating similar effects.
-The final step is to experiment with the code, fine-tune the variables, and change or even add more parameters to reach the expected liking,
+At this point, I am still not very happy with the result and will need to introduce more tweaks.
+This is very typical in such a creative process that your initial idea is not exactly aligned with the implementation and you are required to iterate on it.

+The thing that bothers me is that the particles are more dense at the top of the view, while I would prefer otherwise.
+To fix that, let me get rid of the even y-axis distribution and adjust the y-coordinate like this:

+{% highlight swift %}
+let y = (1-time*time)*canvasSize.height
+{% endhighlight %}

+Also, I would like to boost the particle vanishing effect so let me decrease the particle opacity with time.

-The final effect I was happy with is:
+The final effect I am happy with is:

 {% highlight swift %}
 struct ParticleCanvasView: View {